-- Written in English, or English translation provided - Clear prioritization of key content - Site search functionality - Basic design elements: contrast, repetition, alignment and grouping to organize/highlight content - User accessibility, as defined by the W3C Web Accessibility Initiative: www.w3.org/WAI - Cross browser compatibility for modern web browsers (Chrome, Firefox, Safari, MS Edge) - A mobile friendly display
+- Written in English, or English translation provided - Clear prioritization of key content - Site search functionality - Basic design elements: contrast, repetition, alignment and grouping to organize/highlight content - User accessibility, as defined by the W3C Web Accessibility Initiative: www.w3.org/WAI - Cross browser compatibility for modern web browsers (Chrome, Firefox, Safari, MS Edge) - A mobile friendly display peroboboat

-The website submission is worth a total of 200 points.
+The website submission is worth a total of 180 points.
 Below are the scoring metrics the judges are provided to evaluate teams' websites.

-Team Information Scoring Metrics (Maximum Points: 50)
+Team Information Scoring Metrics (Maximum Points: 40)

-31-50 points Team website includes all required team information, including the team's name and contact information, and a list of team members and sponsors.
+31-40 points Team website includes all required team information, including the team's name and contact information, and a list of team members and sponsors.
 All mentions of the vehicle are relevant to the current competition year.
-16-30 points Team website provides a brief introduction on the team, team members sponsors.
+16-30 points Team website provides a brief introduction to the team, team members and sponsors.
 There is limited supporting media on the vehicle.
 1-15 points Team website introduces the team.
 There is no mention of the vehicle.
 0 points The required team information is not included on the website.

-Vehicle Design Documentation Scoring Metrics (Maximum Points: 75)
+Vehicle Design Documentation Scoring Metrics (Maximum Points: 70)

-51-75 points Vehicle development and testing process is thoroughly documented with instructional and informative supporting media and historical recording.
-This could include: photographs, diagrams, videos, procedures (text + images), design documentation (text + images + video), or blogs for historical records.
+Vehicle development and testing process is thoroughly documented with instructional and informative supporting media and historical recording.
+This could 51-70 points include photographs, diagrams, videos, procedures (text + images), design documentation (text + images + video), or blogs for historical records.
 26-50 points Vehicle development and testing process is briefly documented.
-Limited supporting media is accessible.
-1-25 points Few pictures or videos of the vehicle, but no instructional or informative documentation included.
+Limited 20-30 points supporting media is accessible.
+1-25 points Few pictures or videos of the vehicle, but no instructional or informative 1-25 points documentation included.
 0 points No visuals or documentation of the vehicle is available on the website.

-Website Quality Scoring Metrics (Maximum Points: 75)
+Website Quality Scoring Metrics (Maximum Points: 70)

-51-75 points Website places a heavy emphasis on human factors.
+51-70 points Website places a heavy emphasis on human factors.
 Layout is visually appealing, easily maneuverable, and does an excellent job of drawing user's attention to relevant content.
 26-50 points Website considers some user experience.
 Layout does an acceptable job of drawing user's attention.
 Users can navigate the site to find most information.
 1-25 points Layout and/or design makes it difficult to find information.
-Website does no a user friendly display.
+Website does not have a user-friendly display.
 0 points Website is busy and difficult to read; no guidance on maneuvering site.

-Technical Design Report (TDR)
+Technical Design Report (TDR) (Total Maximum Points: 200)